Shashanka: Early life

 Not much is known about the early life of Shashanka.
-He is said to be a Shaiva king of Gaur city.
 Historian D K Ganguly is reported to have concluded that he was a native of Magadha.

 The same source reports that the historian Padmanath Bhattacharya took Shashanka to be a son of Mahasenagupta.
 R D Banerji concluded that he was descended from the Magadha Guptas.
 These views are opposed by other historians like B. S. Sinha and John Middleton, citing lack of evidence.

-Nagendranath Basu has argued that Shashanka was the son / descendant of Raja Karnadeva, who founded the city of Karnasubarna.

 Names and titles

 Shashanka's name appears in multiple forms, including Śaśānka and Śaśānka-deva.
 The name is derived from Sanskrit, as another name for the Moon. Śaśānka-deva therefore loosely translates to Moon god.
 The Hindu god Shiva is also known as Shashank Sekhar as He holds the moon on his head.

 The Chinese monk Xuanzang's writings, he is mentioned as She-Shang-Kia.
 He is also called Śaśānka Gaur, which initially lent credence to the claim that he was descended from the later Gaur.
 In Sinha's Dynastic History of Magadha, the names 'Śaśānka' and 'Soma' are used interchangeably.